mstksg/inCode/copy/entries/five-point-haskell-2.md

 What could that function do?

-Well, it could do IO or throw an exception, or possibly be non-terminating, but let's assume all it (and every other example here) does is purely return a value.
+Well, it could do IO or throw an exception, mutate the input, or possibly be non-terminating, but let's assume all it (and every other example here) does is purely return a value without mutation.
 What could it do?

 The answer: pretty much anything.
 It could return the same value it was given, except if it is an `Integer`, in which case it negates it: